 Sec.
 74-241.
 Indecent exposure.
 “It shall be unlawful for any person within the city to knowingly make any open or indecent exposure of his person or of the person of another.”

 Sec.
 278-35 Disorderly Conduct, Public Nudity and Indecency.
 A person commits the offense of disorderly conduct if he or she: … Urinates in a public place, except at public toilets.

 Sec.
 20-3.
 A person is a disorderly person if the person is any of the following: A person who is engaged in indecent or obscene conduct in a public place.

 Have you been arrested For Urinating in Public?
 We know the law and can help you understand your rights and develop defenses to charges levied against you.
-To retain Garmo & Kiste, PLC, call us at (248) 398-7100, for a free consultation or contact us with a private message.
+To retain Garmo & Kiste, PLC, call us at (248) 398-7100 for a free consultation or contact us with a private message.